molpopgen/fwdpy/docs/customFitness.rst

        def __cinit__(self):
           self.wfxn = make_custom_haplotype_fitness(<haplotype_fitness_fxn>addEsizes,
           <haplotype_fitness_fxn_finalizer>geomean)

+.. note:: Those ctypedefs are a drag.
+They are actually already defined in *fwdpy*, but Cython won't let them be "cimported".
+I'm going to bring this up with the developers.

 Let's work through that "addEsizes" function in more detail.
 Let's start with its "function signature" (or prototype):